 - Ghirardelli Melting Wafers

 I like to melt my chocolate for dipping in the microwave.
 It’s not only easy, but quick too!
 I’ve found that it’s best to microwave at 50% power in 30 second intervals, stirring in between.
-Then when the chocolate is almost melted, you can take it out of the microwave and stir until it all melts through.
-This will prevent burning and give you that smooth and creamy chocolate texture that’s perfect for dipping.
+Then when it’s almost melted, you can take it out of the microwave and stir until it all melts through.
+This will prevent burning and give you that smooth and creamy texture that’s perfect for dipping.
 Click here for more tips and tricks for melting chocolate.

 How to make chocolate covered strawberries

 - Line baking sheet with parchment or wax paper and set aside.

 - Place chocolate in microwave safe bowl and melt at 50% power in 30 second intervals (stirring in between).
 Once it has almost melted, remove from microwave and stir until smooth.

 - Dip each strawberry in chocolate, turning to coat all sides.
 Lift and let chocolate drip for a second, then place on baking sheet.
 Refrigerate 5-10 minutes, until chocolate has hardened.

 - To drizzle, melt the drizzling chocolate the same way you melted your dipping chocolate.
 Pour melted chocolate into a pastry bag (or ziptop bag) and cut a small piece off the tip.

 - Remove strawberries from fridge and drizzle back and forth over strawberries.